Universality in one-dimensional hierarchical coalescence processes: Introduction

-We conclude by mentioning that in \cite{FMRT2} the methods developed here have been successfully applied to other HCP's, where a domain can also coalesce with both its neighboring domains as in \cite{BDG}.
+We conclude by mentioning that in~\cite{FMRT2} the methods developed here have been successfully applied to other HCPs, where a domain can also coalesce with both its neighboring domains as in \cite{BDG}.
 In this class a particular interesting case is represented by the model in which (roughly) the smallest interval merges with its two neighbors.
-In the mean field approximation and by forgetting how much physical time elapses between and during the merging events, one can derive a time evolution equation for the domain size distribution in which the time variable $t$ is a continuous approximation of the discrete label $n$ of the epochs.
-This equation has been rigorously analyzed in \cite{GM} (see also \cite{Pe} for an interesting review) by means of non-linear analysis techniques.
+In the mean-field approximation and by forgetting how much time elapses between and during the merging events, one can derive a time evolution equation for the domain size distribution in which the time variable $t$ is a continuous approximation of the discrete label~$n$ of the epochs.
+This equation has been rigorously analyzed in~\cite{GM} (see also~\cite{Pe} for an interesting review) by means of nonlinear analysis techniques.